- Our Chalets

 The Val Thorens valley is made of three separate villages, Les Menuires, Val Thorens and Saint Martin De Belleville.
 With its own glacier and a peak elevation of 3,200m, one thing you’re guaranteed is amazing snow conditions throughout the season and into late spring.
 For piste-lovers the ski run Jerusalem is regularly rated in the world’s top ten red runs and the runs from the top of Pointe de la Masse are breath-taking.
 Due to its height, the Val Thorens valley receives huge snowfalls and there are acres of fresh powder to be enjoyed.

-Apres is almost as important as skiing itself….
-Enjoy a refreshing cold beer with friends whilst reminiscing about the best runs, biggest fails and endless powder bowls.
-Whilst Meribel has endless apres options, here are a few to get you started.
+Après is almost as important as skiing itself….
+Enjoy a refreshing cold beer or glass of rose with friends and family whilst reminiscing about the best runs, biggest fails and endless powder bowls.
+Whilst Meribel has never-ending après options, here are a few to get you started.

 Whether it’s for a quick snack or a long lunch, a caffeine fix or a chilled bottle of Rose, the 3 valleys have numerous mountain restaurants to choose from.
 Our concierge team will be more than happy to recommend the best spots to ‘do lunch’, preventing the last minute head-scratching.

 Le Clos Bernard is located in the heart of the Altiport Forest, in Meribel, accessible by ski, foot or even by horse-drawn carriage.
 Enjoy a cosy, gourmet meal next to the open fire or a sunny lunch on the terrace.
-Le Rond Point Restaurant is a fantastic piste-side snack bar, serving up flavoursome and affordable food, along with some of the best views of the valley.
-Dine in or snack and go!
-Le Cookie’s Club, with direct access to the piste, is an ideal pit-stop to refuel, with a variety of international cuisine, with a la carte, soups, salads, burgers, paninis and much more….
-All available daily from 11:00 until 15:30.
 L’Adray Telebar also has direct access to the piste, and welcoming south-facing terraces.
 L’Adray serves traditional French cuisine with a few Savoyard specialities.
 As one of the oldest restaurants in the Valley, L’Adray is a great option for Breakfast, Lunch or Dinner.
 La Folie Douce La Fruitiere offers fine dining on the slopes, with a side helping of music and dancing that La Folie Douce is world-famous for.
 Combining authenticity and modernity, this restaurant celebrates all the best things in the Savoie region.
 From Burgers to Oysters and a wide variety in between, La Folie is a must for all those staying in Meribel.

 Non ski activities